 - 2 tablespoons apricot jam or apple or currant jelly Use 3 tablespoons if you're straining the apricot jam.

-Prepare the Ridiculously Easy Press-in Tart Crust for sweet crusts that will be further baked.
+Prepare the Ridiculously Easy Press-in Tart Crust for "sweet crusts that will be further baked" in a 9-inch tart pan* - see notes below.
 Cool completely.

 Preheat the oven to 350˚F. Line a sheet pan with parchment paper or foil and set aside.